yyang-pplus/yyang-pplus.github.io/_posts/2018-05-09-the-second-system-effect-explained.md

 The effect of the second-system is the tendency to over-design and to refine obsolete techniques.
 Similar to "spare and clean" doesn't mean the success of the first system, "over-design and refinement of obsolete techniques" doesn't necessarily mean the failure of the second system.

 Over-design, or over-engineering, happens a lot.
 I think most C++ programmers has asked themselves questions like: Should we make the destructor virtual in order to make the future maintainers' job easier?
 Should we use 64 bits integer for this counter to be extra safe or a 32 bits integer is good enough?
 The absolute right answer certainly depends on the situation.
 But to my experience, more often, they just doesn't really matter.
-No one cares or even notices you choose 64 bits over 32 bits, unless it shows up as a red flag on the performance measurement.
+No one cares or even notices we choose 64 bits over 32 bits, unless it shows up as a red flag on the performance measurement.
 Again, my point is that over-engineering happens a lot, and sometimes it just doesn't matter.

 The same argument also applies to the refinement of obsolete techniques.
 Sure, that may take some time to do it.
-But if you do have plenty time and have nothing better to do, refine some obsolete techniques could still be fun and harmless.
+But if we do have plenty time and have nothing better to do, refine some obsolete techniques could still be fun and harmless.

 ## The architects